-- Community surveys; •
+- Community surveys;

-- Informal feedback from stakeholders; .
+- Informal feedback from stakeholders;

-- Community service requests and customer request management. •
+- Community service requests and customer request management.

-Stakeholder Stakeholder Issues Key messages Participation & Councillors Have a say in proposed strategy Councillor Workshop, and community consultation Residents Have a say in proposed strategy Perception of fairness Getting value for money tool and a way to a sustainable fair network, without burdening residents, business, or industry.
-Community consultation State Government Regulation • The system Provision of Capital Funding via Grants Council Indoor Staff Have a say in proposed strategy, Minimal additions to current workloads requirement and priority of the work.
+Table 1: Stakeho lder Management Stakeholder Stakeholder Issues Key messages Participation & Feedback Councillors Have a say in proposed strategy This Strategic plan is a communication Councillor Workshop, and community consultation Residents Have a say in proposed strategy Perception of fairness Getting value for money tool and a way to a sustainable fair network, without burdening residents, business, or industry.
+Community consultation State Government Regulation The system determines the Provision of Capital Funding via Grants Council Indoor Staff Have a say in proposed strategy, Minimal additions to current workloads requirement and priority of the work.
 Regular benchmarking Engineering and Assets team reviews, Councillor workshop Council Outdoor Staff Have a say in proposed strategy, Structured programs Want to understand place in process and quality management and measuring KPI's, ensures Council is getting value for money.
 Team leader workshops Engineering and Assets team reviews